Julian Cope

 7th January 1649 The Re-Discovery of Avebury

-Today, we must celebrate John Aubrey’s dramatic rediscovery of Avebury – the world’s largest prehistoric stone circle – whilst out hunting with fellow royalists during the English Civil War, exactly three hundred and sixty-two years ago.
-For Aubrey’s heroic retrieval … Continue reading
+Today, we must celebrate John Aubrey’s dramatic rediscovery of Avebury – the world’s largest prehistoric stone circle – whilst out hunting with fellow royalists during the English Civil War, exactly 373 years ago.
+For Aubrey’s heroic retrieval of this vast … Continue reading

 25th December 2006 the Death of James Brown

-Today we pay tribute to James Brown – the legendary Godfather of Soul and self-proclaimed ‘Hardest Working man in Showbusiness’ – whose death exactly five years ago robbed us of a true World Artist and Culture Hero of the highest order, … Continue reading
+Today we pay tribute to James Brown – the legendary Godfather of Soul and self-proclaimed ‘Hardest Working man in Show Business’ – whose death on Christmas Day 2006 robbed us of a true World Artist and Culture Hero of the highest … Continue reading

 Posted in Heroes | 5 Comments